israellevin/mcomix/wiki/content/Maintainance.md

 The following steps should be performed prior to releasing a new version.

-1. Make sure the `ChangeLog` is up-to-date.
+1. Make sure the `ChangeLog.md` is up-to-date.
 Add a "Release Date" line below the line indicating the current version.
 2. Edit `mcomix/constants.py` and make sure the `VERSION` constant is correct and final.
 Remove the `-dev0` suffix if required.
 3. Update the translation template as outlined above if required.
 4. Commit changes to Git with a message indicating that the current commit marks a new version, for example "MComix 1.3.0".